 Papaver aculeatum, the orange poppy, bristle poppy or in Afrikaans the doringpapawer (thorn poppy), is a tufted, prickly annual that grows to 1 m.
 The leaves are deeply lobed and toothed.
 They have stiff yellow prickles along their surfaces.

 The flowers grow on long, erect stalks.
 Flowers have four broadly obovate petals forming a shallow bowl, about 5 cm in diameter.
-Corolla colour is orange or salmon pink.
+The corolla colour is orange or salmon pink.
 A cluster of small stamens encircle the large ovary and stigma.
 Flowering happens from late spring to mid-autumn.